hallanpierre/homework-dm124/README.md

 ## How to install

-1 - Download this projetct
+1 - Download this project.
-2 - Open a terminal in the project folder
+2 - Open a terminal in the project folder.
-3 - Run the command 'npm install' to install all dependencies
+3 - Run the command 'npm install' to install all dependencies.

 ## How to run

-1 - Open a terminal in the project folder
+1 - Open a terminal in the project folder.
-2 - Run the command 'npm start'
+2 - Run the command 'npm start'.
 3 - The url 'http://localhost:3000' is available to use in endpoints.

 ## Endpoints